Sing with Sonoro

 For our Choral Inspirations project we commissioned six composers to each write a work inspired by a ‘choral classic’.
 The composers are Cheryl Frances-Hoad, Russell Hepplewhite, Joanna Marsh, James McCarthy, Will Todd and Janet Wheeler.

-A workshop exploring how music is constructed and how the music we present is related to the buildings in which they were originally performed.
+A workshop exploring how the music we present is related to buildings around the world in which it was originally performed.